-- (1) Inactive and / or relinquished blocks that are subject to government approval are excluded from the table above. - (2) See Note 2 for further information regarding the Company's interests in the D6 Block in India and Block 9 in Bangladesh.
+- (1) Inactive and / or relinquished blocks that are subject to government approval are excluded from the table above. - (2) See Note 2 for further information regarding the Company's interests in Block 9 in Bangladesh.

 (d) Financial assets and liabilities